 - If you feel additional categories are warranted, add them.

-- Note that if you change a page or post title after creating it, you should edit the Permalink immediately below it.
+- Note that if you change a page or post title after creating it, you should edit the Permalink immediately below it (or in the right sidebar in the Block Editor).

 - Post dates can be adjusted under the Publish field.